NullNet-ai/nullnet-blog/blog/workspaces-grpc/index.md

 ```

 As you can see, files have a peculiar format that depends on the kind of supported operations.<br>
-Each client is in charge of parsing the input file and calling the appropriate server endpoint.<br>
+Each client is in charge of **parsing** the input file and calling the appropriate server endpoint.<br>
 We won't go into the details of the parsing implementation here, as it's not relevant to the core concepts of the architecture.

-What's more relevant is the way the clients interact seamlessly with the servers:
+What's more relevant is the way the **clients interact seamlessly with the servers**:
 they're able to call the server endpoints without having to worry about the underlying gRPC communication details. <br>
 In fact, the clients will only interact indirectly with the gRPC layer through the facades exposed by the servers.

+TODO: add a brief snippet of the client calls to the server

 Furthermore, what's interesting to note is that, despite each client needs to implement a specific parsing logic,
-both clients need a shared functionality that is the ability to monitor the input file for changes:
+both clients need a **shared functionality** that is the ability to **monitor the input file for changes**:
 this is another sample use case for a shared library.

 Following the same pattern we used for the servers, we can add a new member to our `arithmetic-workspace` to contain the shared functionality for the clients. <br>